Skip to main content

 MSC Yacht Club dining

-Gratuities are service charges that most passengers pay daily for the duration of their cruise that will be split between hard working crew members including stateroom attendants, dining and culinary services staff, and other individuals who work behind-the-scenes and contribute to the overall cruise experience.
+Gratuities are service charges that most passengers pay daily for the duration of their cruise.
+They're split between hard-working crew members including stateroom attendants, dining and culinary services staff, and other individuals who work behind the scenes and contribute to the overall cruise experience.

-Essentially, they are just tips for services you receive onboard and are standard for all guests onboard, whether you only choose to dine in the buffet or never see your stateroom attendant.
+Essentially, they are just tips for services you receive onboard and are standard for all guests onboard, whether you only choose to dine solely in the buffet or never see your cabin steward

 Depending on the cruise line and cabin category, gratuities range from $14.50 per person, per day to $25 per person, per day.

-Most mainstream cruise lines (i.e., Carnival Cruise Line, Celebrity Cruises, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian Cruise Line, Princess Cruises, and Royal Caribbean International) automatically add the daily fee to each guests' onboard account, if they were not prepaid in advance.
+Most mainstream cruise lines (i.e., Carnival Cruise Line, Celebrity Cruises, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian Cruise Line, Princess Cruises, and Royal Caribbean) automatically add the daily fee to each guest's onboard account, if not prepaid in advance.

 Read more: Worth it or not: Carnival prepaid gratuities